Archosargus probatocephalus: Description

 Archosargus probatocephalus has an oval shaped, deep, laterally compressed body with a small blunt head, the dorsal and ventral profiles of the head being convex.
 It has moderately sized eyes, a small horizontal mouth and the preorbital bone overlaps the rear of the maxilla.
-The teeth at the front of the jaw are broad and flattened, the upper jaw has three rows of molar-like teeth at the sides.
+The teeth at the front of the jaw are broad and flattened, the upper jaw has three rows of molar-like teeth at the sides and the lower jaw has two.
 The margin of the preoperculum is smooth, with no serrations or spines.
 The dorsal fin is long and not high and is supported by 12 spines, the front spine points towards the front and may be embedded, and 11 soft rays.
 The anal fin contains three spines, the second spine being very robust, and 9 or 10 soft rays.
 The pectoral fin is long, clearly greater in length than the pelvic fins, extending to the level of the middle spine of the anal fin.
 The caudal fin is forked.
 The adults are silvery to greenish-yellow with olive on the upper body.
 Along the flanks there are five or six dark vertical bars, which fade with age.
 The caudal and pectoral fins are greenish in colour while the dorsal, anal, and pelvic fins are dark.
 The sheepshead reaches a maximum published total length of 91 cm, although 35 cm is more typical.